This section was written by Leandro Cabo from rhcplivearchive.com

 Dates: Spring 1993

-Players: John Frusciante, River Phoenix
+Musicians: John Frusciante, River Phoenix

 Recorded at: John’s Home (8505 Hollywood Blvd), Los Angeles, CA